 Usually, no. The tattoo artist has a duty of care to you as a member of the public in their parlour.
 It’s their responsibility to ensure that their tattoo shop is a safe place to be and you’re not at undue risk of any accidents while you’re on the premises.
 It’s also up to them to ensure that you aren’t at risk of infections that may be passed on my unsanitary equipment such as needles or gloves.
 However, it’s not within their duty of care to make sure that you’re confident in your decision to get a tattoo and if you regret your decision afterwards, even if it’s because the artwork is poor, you won’t be able to make a tattoo negligence claim.

-What kind of tattoo injuries could I claim for?
+What kind of tattoo injuries could I claim for in tattoo injury negligence claims?

 You could make a tattoo negligence claim for any injury you sustain in a tattoo parlour that’s the result of your tattoo artist neglecting their duty of care to you.
 These can be injuries related directly to your tattoo, like an infection that’s passed on because the equipment or environment wasn’t properly sterilised.
 But you could also claim if you’ve injured yourself in something like a trip or fall that was the result of poor housekeeping, such as a spill that wasn’t cleaned up or signposted properly.
 And this isn’t just the case for members of the public.
 If you’re employed at a tattoo shop and are injured because your employer neglected their duty of care to you, you may also be able to claim.